James Posey: Miami Heat (2005–2007)

 Posey again had to focus on defense against Miami's third-round opponent, the Detroit Pistons, particularly guarding Richard Hamilton, Tayshaun Prince, and even sometimes Chauncey Billups or Rasheed Wallace.
 Posey's defense was able to take the pressure off of Miami's scorers like Dwyane Wade, Jason Williams and Antoine Walker so that they could focus on their strengths on the offensive end.

 In the 2006 NBA Finals against the Dallas Mavericks, Posey was a key factor on both ends of the court.
-Defensively, he, along with Udonis Haslem, provided tough defense on the Mavericks All-Star, Dirk Nowitzki.
+Defensively, he, along with Udonis Haslem, provided tough defense on Mavericks All-Star Dirk Nowitzki.
 He also guarded Josh Howard, who had caused problems for Miami when Antoine Walker was guarding him.
-On the offensive end, Posey played a huge role in knocking down shots as a result of Miami's All-Stars, Wade and Shaquille O'Neal, being double-teamed and needing to pass the ball.
-In Game 4 of the Finals, Posey was very impressive in Miami's blowout, scoring 15 points and grabbing 10 rebounds.
-In Game 6, Posey hit a huge shot to give Miami an 87–81 advantage with four minutes remaining; Miami would win the game 95–92.
+On the offensive end, Posey played a huge role in knocking down shots with Miami's All-Stars, Wade and Shaquille O'Neal, being double-teamed by Dallas often.
+In Game 4 of the Finals, Posey was impressive in Miami's blowout, scoring 15 points and grabbing 10 rebounds.
+In Game 6, Posey hit a huge shot to give Miami an 87–81 advantage with four minutes remaining; Miami would win the game 95–92 to clinch the championship.
 Posey averaged 7.3 points and 6 rebounds in the Finals.

 On July 1, 2006, Posey exercised his $6.4 million contract option, opting not to become a free agent.
-He only played in 4 playoff games in the 2006–07 season, because the Heat were eliminated in the first round.
+He only played in 4 playoff games in the 2006–07 season, as the Heat were eliminated in the first round.